Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 # Term/concept explanation

-In this article, we will make a general explanation of some common terms and concepts in OneFlow.The main content is divided for algorithm engineer and framework developers:
+In this article, we will explain some common terms and concepts in OneFlow.
+The main content is divided for algorithm engineer and framework developers:

 -  **Algorithm development**
 -  **Framework development**

-In algorithms development part, we will explain some common terms and concepts may use in the process of deep learning algorithms development and model training.
-But in framework developing, we will focus on the inner design concepts of OneFlow and some relevant basic level concepts.
+In algorithms development part, we will explain some common terms and concepts used in the process of deep learning algorithms development and model training.
+But in framework development part, we will focus on the introduction of the inner design concepts of OneFlow and some relevant basic concepts.